 Part of this balancing act requires listening and hearing one another with an open mind.
 In the meantime, my balancing act today involves turning off the news and getting outside to care for the livestock that depends on me and sharing love and kindness with those around me.

-The American resolve reminds me of those wobble toddler toys that refuse to wobble toyfall no matter how many times we push them over.
+The American resolve reminds me of those wobble toddler toys that refuse to fall no matter how many times we push them over.
 Also, baby chicks – Because I’m always thinking of baby chicks.
 It’s a balancing act.